 If you want to prepare a homemade meal but are strapped for time, try these quick and easy healthy ideas for size:

-Example 1: A whole meal sandwich with egg / roast chicken / tuna/ cheese with a vegetable salad or soup and fruit.
+Example 1: A whole meal sandwich with egg or roast chicken, tuna, and cheese with a vegetable salad or soup and fruit.

 Example 2: Freeze daily portions of food to be quickly heated up for dinner e.g. Chicken / meat stew or soup with vegetables served with rice or noodles.